-This report also attempts to briefly articulate the rationale for the exclusions, exemptions and deductions evaluated.
+This report also attempts to briefly articulate the rationale for the exclusions, exemptions, and deductions evaluated.
 The rationales set forth in this report are not intended to be all inclusive.
 The reader may identify other rationales for the various expenditures in the law.
-The Department relied solely upon its experience to formulate the rationales set forth in this report.
+Given that statutory language does not often specify the rationale in much, if any, detail, the Department relied solely upon its experience to formulate the assumed rationales set forth in this report.
 The reader is left to judge the extent to which a particular rationale is appropriate and the extent to which a particular exemption furthers the preferred activity.